commonsguy/cwac-merge/README.markdown

 ### Adding Content

-You have three methods for defining what goes into the MergeAdapter.
-You can call addAdapter() to have all of that adapter's rows appear in the combined roster.
-You can call addView() to add a single View as a row.
-You can also call addViews() to add a List of View objects to use as rows.
+You have three methods for defining what goes into the `MergeAdapter`.
+You can call `addAdapter()` to have all of that adapter's rows appear in the combined roster.
+You can call `addView()` to add a single `View` as a row.
+You can also call `addViews()` to add a `List` of `View` objects to use as rows.

 Each of these will appear in combined roster in the order they were added.

+The `addView()` and `addViews()` methods have a variant that accepts a boolean 2nd parameter.
+Set this boolean to true if you want the rows represented by these views to be enabled (i.e., selectable).
+The default is that they are disabled, for use as if they were header rows.
+For adapters added via `addAdapter()`, the determination of whether or not rows are enabled is determined by the underlying adapter.

 ### Other Methods to Override

 You are welcome to override other methods as well, since this is just an `Adapter`.
-In particular, if all rows are not enabled for selection, you will want to override `isEnabled()` and return `true` or `false` as needed to indicate which rows are selectable and which are not (e.g., header rows).

 ### Timing

 You must pour the contents into the `MergeAdapter` *before* calling `setListAdapter()` to associate the `MergeAdapter` with a `ListView`.
-This limitation may be corrected in future releases of this class.
+This limitation is required because Android only calls getViewTypeCount() once, and adding more views or adapters adds more view types.

+Note, though, that you can modify the underlying adapters.
+So, for example, if you add a `CursorAdapter` to the `MergeAdapter`, and you `requery()` the `Cursor`, the changes should be reflected via the `MergeAdapter` to whatever `AdapterView` the `MergeAdapter` is connected to.

 Dependencies
 ------------